dr-joe-wirth/phantasm/README.md

   * Creates an individual gene tree for each core gene.
   * Uses the species tree and gene trees to calculate a score of how well correlated each individual core gene is to the species tree's topology.
 Saves this information in the file ```initialAnalysis/putativePhylogeneticMarkers.txt```.

-### Part 2: Maximizing relevant taxonomic space and performing phylogenomic analyses
+### Part 2: Refining the phylogeny and performing phylogenomic analyses
   * Using the phylogenetic marker specified by the user, finds the most closely-related taxa to the input genome.
   * Uses this information to select genomes from:
       * many species from the closest genus/genera